linode/docs/docs/contribute.md

 title: Article Submissions
 ---

-Get published by Linode.

-Get paid.
-Earn \$100 per article, if it is accepted for publication.
+Get published by Linode, and get paid!
+Earn \$100 per article, if it's accepted for publication.

-We're expanding the Linode Library, and we want you to help!
+We're expanding the Linode Guides & Tutorials, and we want you to help!
 If you like writing, teaching people how to use Linux, and money, we want to hear from you.
 The guidelines are below.

 Topic List
 ----------